SreenivasKasulanati/AI_Project/README.md

 Installation:
 Clone the repository:
 1.git clone= https://github.com/SreenivasKasulanati/AI_Project
-Install the required dependencies:
+Install the required dependencies:
 2.pip install -r requirements.txt

-Usage
+Usage:
 Navigate to the project directory:
 1.cd heart-stroke-prediction

 Run the application:
 2.python app.py
 Access the application in your web browser at http://localhost:5000.